looker-open-source/components/README.md

 1. API changes are only allowed in major version changes.
 1. Backwards compatible API changes can occur in minor version changes.
 1. Bug fixes occur in patch version changes.
+1. Publishing and release processes are handled by our CI/CD workflows

 ### 4. Tooling